akheron/optics-ts/README.md

 ```

 `optics-ts` also supports isomorphisms, which can be used to do 2-way
-transformations on data.
+data transformations.

 ### Polymorphism

-Optics are polymorphic, which means you can change the type of the
+Optics can be polymorphic, which means you can change the type of the
 focus when you write through an optic.
 Since this is a relatively rare
 use case, and may be confusing if done by accident, polymorphic optics
 are created with `optic_()` (note the underscore):